 Environmental Due Diligence

-Environmental Due Diligence has become a standard practice in commercial real estate.
-Liabilities due to environmental contamination are often obscured by time and can add significant cost to acquiring and rehabilitating properties.
-Buyers, sellers, and lenders alike benefit from the knowledge and protection afforded by Environmental Due Diligence.
+Environmental Due Diligence is a standard practice in commercial real estate.
+Time often obscures liabilities due to environmental contamination and can add significant cost to acquiring and rehabilitating properties.
+Buyers, sellers, and lenders alike benefit from the knowledge and protection afforded by Environmental Due Diligence, known as the Environmental Site Assessment (ESA) process.

 Stone's Environmental Due Diligence Services include: